Obasan died the weekend before transfers.

 "Yeah.
 Must be a heckuva place.
 I wonder who he was with the first time."

-"Elder Joe Shimada.
-A nisei--about as Japanese as General Motors.
-Boy, did that guy know how to have a good time.
-When Joe first went senior they put him with this Chadwick guy--you know, the 'mutual self-destruct theory'--but they didn't party themselves to death, they just partied.
+“Mr. California Sunshine.
+Joe Shimada.
+About as Japanese as General Motors.
+Boy, did he know how to have a good time.
+When Joe went senior they put him with this Chadwick guy—you know, the mutual self-destruct theory—but they didn’t party themselves to death, they just partied.

 "What busted them up?"

-"The ward mission leader ratted him out to the mission president.
-I guess that's when Longstreet ended up in Senzoku with Bennett.
-You know, everyone blames the senior for corrupting the junior."
+“The ward mission leader ratted him out to the mission president.
+Longstreet ended up in Senzoku with Bennett.
+You know, everyone blames the senior for corrupting the junior.”

 Thackeray smiled in the darkness.